 The past twenty years have been marked by the ascent of DSGE modeling, which added microfoundations, scale, and empirical validation to their largely semi-structural predecessors (see, especially, Smets and Wouters (2007) and Christiano et al. (2005)).
 One cost of these indisputable advances was added complexity and associated difficulties in discriminating between hypotheses regarding the sources of business cycle fluctuations among other things.

 Channels through which interest rate changes affect the real economy can be usefully divided into neoclassical and non-neoclassical (Boivin et al., 2011, table 1, p.
 375).
 Neoclassical channels include intertemporal substitution—easily the most prevalent channel among New Keynesian models—the user cost of capital channel (Hayashi, 1982), the wealth channel (Chodorow-Reich et al., 2021), and for open-economy models, the exchange rate channel (Obstfeld and Rogoff, 1998).
-Each of these operates through short-term interest rates changing the terms of exchange between current domestic expenditures and something else—future expenditures, the valuation of claims on assets, or expenditures on foreign-sourced goods and services.
+Each of these operates through short-term interest rates changing the terms of exchange between current domestic expenditures and something else: future expenditures, the valuation of claims on assets, or expenditures on foreign-sourced goods and services.
 Expectations of future interest rates and associated economic conditions—and thus the anticipated propagation of shocks—are at the center of each of these channels.
 Non-neoclassical channels capture the implications of financial frictions—and real rigidities more broadly—that could amplify or propagate shocks via their effects on, for example, the state of household balance sheets, through collateral constraints on bank lending, or through the value of bank charters.

-In part, some of the uncertainty about the effects of monetary policy uncovered in this paper likely reflects differences in model structures and variation over time.
-As noted above, the DSGE boom resulted in larger, more complex models, which to some extent led to disagreement on the origins of economic fluctuations and their origins.
-Economic history in general and the ebb and flow of inflation in particular imply different implications of nominal frictions, as captured, for example, by the optimum frequency of price and wage adjustments.
+In part, the uncertainty about the effects of monetary policy uncovered in this paper likely reflects changes in modeling over time, due in part to the evolving behavior of the economy.
+As noted above, the DSGE boom resulted in larger, more complex models, which to some extent led to disagreement on the origins of economic fluctuations.
+Economic history in general, and the ebb and flow of inflation in particular, imply different implications of nominal frictions, as captured, for example, by the optimum frequency of price and wage adjustments.
 Changes in industrial mix, in financial structure, in regulations, and in monetary policy communications can all affect the size and timing of policy effects (see, e.g., Carlino and DeFina, 1998; Cecchetti, 1999; Doh and Foerster, 2022; Havranek and Rusnak, 2018).

 Methodological Approach

-To gain an understanding of how researchers have isolated the effects of monetary policy on the economy, we look at a broad range of structural macroeconomic models employed in the literature.
+We consider a broad range of structural macroeconomic models employed in the literature to gain an understanding of how researchers have isolated the effects of monetary policy on the economy.
 This is challenging for a number of reasons.
 One needs to collect the models under a common platform, ensure that they have consistent measures of output and inflation, and that they are well behaved under the governance of a class of monetary policy rules.
 Once that is achieved, one can study monetary policy shocks for their effects on nominal interest rates, output, inflation and real interest rates, across the models.

 3.1 The models

 Fortunately, an accessible database has been put together (Wieland et al., 2012; Wieland et al., 2016).
-The Macroeconomic Model Data Base (MMB) is an archive of a wide array of macroeconomic models, based on papers published over the last 25 years or so, with a common front end that facilitates model comparisons.
+The Macroeconomic Model Data Base (MMB) archives a wide array of macroeconomic models, based on papers published over the last 25 years or so, with a common front end that facilitates model comparisons.
 We augment the MMB models with a small set of monetary policy rules, carry out orthogonalized shocks to the policy rules, and compute the impulse response functions (IRFs).
 These IRFs, or transformations of them, form much of the data for our analysis.